May 16, 2017

 Life and work

-This is the work of Alexander Forýtek (1953-2019), who was born in 1953 in the city of Zlín in the Czech Republic.
+This is the work of Alexander Forýtek (1953-2019), who was born in the city of Zlín in the Czech Republic.

 After his primary education he studied pedagogy and got a job as an educator.
 He settled in Turovice, a small community of some 200 inhabitants just outside the city of Dřevohostice which has some 1600 inhabitants.